ninevra/coda/step-by-step/character-creation.md

 	STEP 2: CHOOSE RACE

 Determine your initial number of experience tokens.
-If the GM does not assign a number, your number of experience tokens is 5.
+This number is 5 unless the GM says otherwise.
-Choose any race with an Intelligence of -2 or greater, whose level is less than your number of experience tokens.
+Choose any race with an Intelligence of -2 or greater whose level is less than your number of experience tokens.

 Spend a number from your experience tokens equal to that race's level.
 Modify your ability scores by adding that race's ability scores to yours.